The World Bank, Its Purpose, History, and Statistics

 The Head of the World Bank

 Jim Yong Kim, M.D., Ph.D., is the president of the World Bank.
+He announced he would step down effective February 1, 2019, three years before his term ends.
+He will join private equity fund Global Infrastructure Partners.
+Dr. Kim resigned over the Trump administration's opposition to stopping climate change.
 Before his appointment in 2012, Dr. Kim was the president of Dartmouth College.
 He's advocated for improved health services his entire career.
-He's chaired departments at Harvard Medical School and Brigham and Women's Hospital in Boston.
-He co-founded the nonprofit Partners in Health.
-It provides health services to the poor on four continents.

 The Bank has more than 10,000 employees from over 160 countries.
 Two-thirds work in Washington, DC.
 The rest are in 100 country offices in the developing world.

 The World Bank has joined the fight against climate change because it could push another 100 million people into poverty by 2030.
 It's increased climate financing to 28 percent of its portfolio.
 That includes funding nations' plans to add 30 gigawatts of renewable energy by 2020.
 It also supports early warning systems for 100 million people.
 It's developing climate-smart agriculture for 40 countries.
 The Bank also uses the true cost of carbon in all its projects.

 The World Bank provides a wealth of downloadable data for more than 200 countries.
 In 2010, the Bank launched a new Open Data website.
 It provides free access to 298 major indicators, including: